This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this ricotta cookies recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: Use softened salted butter for light and airy cookies.
+• Butter: Use softened, room temperature salted butter for light and airy cookies.
 If using unsalted butter, add 1/8 teaspoon of salt to the recipe.
 Softened butter is essential for creaming with sugar, creating air pockets that give the cookies their tender texture.

 • Ricotta Cheese: Ricotta adds softness and moisture to the cookies without making them taste cheesy.
-You only need 2 tablespoons for this small batch recipe.
-Use any leftover ricotta in a mini Lasagna, Baked Ziti, or a Fruit Quesadilla.
+Use leftover ricotta in a mini Lasagna, Baked Ziti, or a Fruit Quesadilla.

-• Vanilla Extract: Enhances the cookies’ flavor.
-If you want a twist, substitute with almond extract for a nutty aroma and taste.
+• Vanilla Extract: Enhances the flavor.
+Substitute with almond extract for a nutty aroma and taste.

 • Flour: All-purpose flour provides the structure that holds the cookies together.